ssl-hep/servicex-backend-tests/README.md

 % source ~/.virtualenvs/servicex-backend-testing/bin/activate
 ```

-Windows (you will need to run PowerShell as an administrator):
+Windows:
 ```
 # virtualenv ~/.virtualenvs/servicex-backend-testing
-# Set-ExecutionPolicy Unrestricted -scope process
-# Y
 # ~/.virtualenvs/servicex-backend-testing/scripts/activate
 ```

 Once the virtual environment is active, install the dependencies for the testing suite with the command `% pip install -r requirements.txt`.
 Use `kubectl port-forward` on the pods `servicex-app` and `minio` outside of the virtual environment.
+Here, there must be either a .servicex file in the home directory pointing to the relevant endpoints, or `servicex-app` should be forwarded on port 5000 and `minio` should be on port 9000.

 We are now ready to run any of the tests by browsing to the `/tests` directory and running

 ```
 pytest test-script-name.py